Banham, Norfolk: Schools

 Acorn Park School is a registered children's home and school for children and young people with autistic spectrum disorders and is part of the Acorn Care and Education Group.

-Banham Marshalls College, an independent school in the village, was subject to Norfolk's biggest ever child-cruelty investigation, along with another school in Banham which was known as The Old Rectory School.

-As a result of the investigation into the schools, which were for children with special needs and ostensibly specialised in Emotional and Behavioural Disorders, the proprietor of each and former head teacher, George Robson, received a two-year suspended prison sentence.
+Banham Marshalls College, an independent school in the village, was subject to Norfolk's biggest ever child-cruelty investigation, along with another school in Banham, The Old Rectory School.
+As a result of the investigation into the schools, which were for children with special needs and ostensibly specialised in Emotional and Behavioural Disorders, the proprietor of each and former head teacher received a two-year suspended prison sentence.
 George Robson died the day after his sentencing.

-The charges were brought by ex-pupils of the school dating as far back as 1976.
-Most of the charges related to The Old Rectory School, although some children from Banham Marshalls College had made complaints, some of which resulted in the conviction of David Clarke.
-Robson's brother, Anthony, was also sentenced for crimes committed at The Old Rectory School.

-Robert Wilson, a teacher and later principal, was likewise convicted of acts of cruelty involving vulnerable children, but was cleared on appeal on the basis that the judge had made an error in his summing-up.
-Given that the evidence was not consistent and the judge had misled the jury, the conviction was deemed to be unsafe.
+Two other former members of staff was also convicted.

-Banham Marshalls College was closed down by the government Department of Education in 2003.
-The site is now occupied by Acorn Park School, which has no connection with the former Banham Marshalls College.
+Banham Marshalls College was closed by the Department of Education in 2003.
+The site is now occupied by Acorn Park School.

 Notable people

-The village was the birthplace on 17 April 1795 of the schoolteacher, writer, poet and hymn writer Emily Taylor.
+The village was the birthplace in 1795 of the schoolteacher, writer, poet, and hymn writer Emily Taylor.

 The Rev. Edward Thomas Daniell of the Norwich School of painters, a talented amateur etcher and painter, was curate of St Mary's for 18 months, from 1832.

-War Memorial

-Banham's War Memorial is located on the Village Green and holds the names of forty eight of the fallen and it was unveiled in 1920 by the Earl of Albemarle, then Honorary Colonel of the 4th Battalion Royal Norfolk Regiment.
-It holds the following names for the First World War: